 Today, Delaware’s manufacturing sector is our state’s second-largest traded sector.
-Thanks to diverse companies such as DuPont, ILC Dover, and Agilent, manufacturing in Delaware spans a variety of industries, including chemicals, advanced materials, agriculture, bioscience and more.
-Furthermore, our leadership in these industries have created deep supply chains that support the market entry and growth of new businesses.
+Thanks to diverse companies such as DuPont, ILC Dover, and Agilent, manufacturing in Delaware spans a variety of industries, including chemicals, advanced materials, agriculture, bioscience, and more.
+Furthermore, our leadership in these industries has created deep supply chains that support the market entry and growth of new businesses.

 Transportation equipment is one of Delaware’s largest manufacturing exports valued at almost $900 million, consisting of products like aircraft parts, aerospace parts, and automotive material.
 Other manufacturing companies focus on products like electrical equipment manufacturing, structural metals, and paper products.